-For the past seven years, TIMA has sponsored an extended study of Eastport’s architecture, landscape and community — the first serious, in-depth, broad look at a community’s architecture along the eastern coast of Maine.
+For the past nine years, TIMA has sponsored an extended study of Eastport’s architecture, landscape and community — the first serious, in-depth, broad look at a community’s architecture along the eastern coast of Maine.
 The study has been led by architect and architectural historian, John Leroux of Fredericton, New Brunswick and photographer and professor of art, Thaddeus Holownia of Jolicure, New Brunswick.
 Leroux is the author of seven books on New Brunswick architecture, including Building New Brunswick: an architectural history, St. Andrews Architecture: 1604-1966 and most recently Glorious Light: the stained glass of Fredericton.
 Holownia is Professor of Art and Department Chair at Mount Allison University in Sackville, New Brunswick.
 More than a thousand large format photographs have been taken so far including interiors and exteriors of buildings, wider streetscape and landscape views, and a whole series of portraits of trees.
 A series of six thematic written essays will provide context for the photographs.
 The study will lead to a book publication as well as an exhibition in 2018.

 John Leroux writes: “The irony is that even as our world becomes more pluralistic, specific corners are becoming less unique and distinctive.
 Far too much of North America is evolving into the same amalgam of highway exits, coffee chains, slick boutiques, and strip-malls.
 Communities that manage to hold onto their social and material heart become irreplaceable.
 They testify to our ability to conceive beauty and to form exceptional spaces that connect and inspire.
 This is why Eastport matters.